deliveroo/deliveroo.engineering/_posts/2018-07-12-building-a-payments-lambda-with-terraform.md

 ```

 ## Building the Lambda
-The Deliveroo SETI team already did the heavy lifting and created some base terraform lambda templates.
+The Deliveroo engineering team already did the heavy lifting and created some base terraform lambda templates.
 This template allows for properties and environment variables to be overridden.
 We created a module `sftpsync-lambda` that hooked into this template to build the lambda.

 ```bash
 module "sftpsync-lambda" {